 Metal organic frameworks (or MOFs) are a relatively new class of materials composed of organic ligands which “link” metal ions into a kind of molecular sponge.
 Their sponge-like structure enables them to selectively adsorb large quantities per unit mass.

 One of the principal challenges in creating MOF products is their economical mass production.
-Our reactor technology increases the efficiency and quality of MOF production by orders of magnitude.
+Our reactor technology increases the efficiency and quality of MOF production orders of magnitude.

 Promising applications for MOFs include:

-The delivery characteristics of many pharmaceuticals particles are affected by their crystallinity, size and shape.
+The delivery characteristics of many pharmaceuticals particles are affected their crystallinity, size and shape.
 Furthermore, many pharmaceutical crystallisers are operated in batch, which have significantly lower efficiencies.